In 1908, police in New Hampshire drew up a complaint against Madelon Kenmore, a woman they knew as Madelon Coburn. The charge was bigamy.

-Madelon's family, meanwhile, said that they felt she was mentally unsound.
-A psychiatrist said she suffered from "litigating paranoia," a disease that prompted her to incessantly file lawsuits against others.
-He also noted that Madelon relied heavily on patent medication that included ingredients that could explain some erratic behaviors.
+Madelon’s family, meanwhile, said they felt she was mentally unsound.
+A psychiatrist said she suffered from “litigating paranoia,” a disease that prompted her to incessantly file lawsuits against others.
+He also noted that Madelon relied heavily on patent medication with ingredients that could explain some erratic behaviors.

 The couple tried a brief reconciliation, and Madelon borrowed $6,000 to help Edward relaunch his career.
 Edward absconded with the money.
 He would return home later, sick with tuberculosis.
 Madelon nursed him for several months until he was so sick he had to be hospitalized.
 He died in the hospital, though not before he wrote to her and asked forgiveness.